Donate your car for charity

 - For more information on the guidelines and requirements, you can check out the IRS website at http://www.irs.gov/

-- 5Protect yourself from any liabilities.There are instances when people who donated cars to charity were held liable for an accident after the donation, so make sure to properly transfer the title to the charity.
+- 5There are instances when people who donated cars to charity were held liable for an accident after the donation, so make sure to properly transfer the title to the charity.
 You can check with the Department of Motor Vehicles on the transfer procedure.
 Make sure that all blanks are filled in, because someone else might fill them in if you don't.
 Avoid leaving the ownership part blank on the papers.
-If the charity does that, donate to another organization.Advertisement
+If the charity does that, donate to another organization.Protect yourself from any liabilities.Advertisement

 Donating your car to charity might be a lot of work for you, but it is worth the effort if it is for a worthy cause.
 After all, it is better than sending your car to the junk shop.